insin/newforms/docs/formsets.rst

 ``form-INITIAL_FORMS`` and ``form-MAX_NUM_FORMS``) included in the formset's data above.
 This data is handled by the ``ManagementForm``.
 This form defines hidden fields which are used to submit information about the number of forms in the formset.
-It's primarily intended for use when a FormSet's inputs are being used for a regular form submission to be handled on the server-side.
-When using newforms on the server to handle formsets bound to data from an HTTP POST, if you don't provide this management data, an Error will be thrown:
+It's intended for use when a FormSet's inputs are being used for a regular form submission to be handled on the server-side.
+If you're using newforms on the server to handle formsets bound to data from an HTTP POST and you don't provide this management data, an Error will be thrown:

 .. code-block:: javascript